Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 Magnesium Supplements

-Magnesium supplements are generally well tolerated, with the biggest side effect being diarrhea if you take too much.
-[1] It’s important to choose a quality supplement that is easily absorbed by the body, has a sustained release, and poses little risk of stomach upset.
+Magnesium supplements are generally well -tolerated.
+Taking more than your body can absorb may lead to loose stools or digestive upset.
+[1]It’s important to choose a quality supplement that is easily absorbed by the body, has a sustained release, and poses little risk of stomach upset.

 Back to blog